A modern Safari? Porsche testing high-riding 911

 High-riding Porsche 911 prototype spy shots - Photo credit: S. Baldauf/SB-Medien

 The latest tester is riding on much taller suspension than normal.
-It's also fitted with widened wheel arches and a prominent rear spoiler whose design has never been sign before.
+It's also fitted with widened wheel arches and a prominent rear spoiler whose design has never been seen before.
 Earlier testers featured thick foam lining the wheel arches, a feature typically seen when testing suspension systems.
 It helps the engineers determine how close the wheels get to the vehicle body.
 It's possible the foam was also added to hide whatever suspension setup is being used.

 Porsche has been down this road before.
 Recall, the automaker launched the 911 SC Safari rally car in 1978.
 Porsche also built a trio of 911-based 953 rally cars which it entered in the Dakar Rally and eventually took home the victory.